sammygdev25/Pinwheelconnect-/README.md

 ## Vision

-Pinwheelconnect exists to democratize access to knowledge and AI tools — ensuring scalability, cultural inclusivity, and enterprise-grade reliability.
+Pinwheelconnect exists to democratize access to knowledge and AI tools, ensuring scalability, cultural inclusivity, and enterprise-grade reliability.
 It functions as both an engineering framework and a living research initiative, enabling future-ready applications across education and general AI.

 -----